chrisalbon/conflict_health/readme.md

-# This zip contains the entire contents of ConflictHealth.com
+# Archive Of ConflictHealth.com

 I wrote Conflict Health for four years starting in 2008.
 However, in March 2014 I decided to take down the site instead of pay the $330 per year I was spending to host the site.

-Hopefully Conflict Health will continue to be useful to researchers and others in the future through this archive.
+Hopefully Conflict Health will continue to be useful to researchers and others in the future through this repo.

 ## This archive contains: